R0ysM/R0ysM/README.md

 # Roys profile page

-### Who knows is this guy?
+## Who knows is this guy?

 I'm a 15 y old Python dev how's learning too many things at once (How to program in: Java, C, C++, PHP, I don't even know...)
 In web development since March 2020, I have a descreate knowledge of HTML , CSS and Saas.
 Now I'm trying to get good with Javascript and jQuery.

 ## What am I currently working on

-At the moment I'm creating my own portfolio website with Django and Firebase.
+At the moment I'm creating my own portfolio website with Django and Firebase, or al least I was until I realised that I can't deploy unless I connect a credit card.
-When it will be released I will make avaible some of my past programs for the download.
+Now I'm building it as a static website, but I will continue with Django When it will be released I will make avaible some of my past programs for the download.
 [An example of my incredible CSS skills](https://shopdeepsound.web.app), I know the download doesn't work